 The total compensation packages for employees comprises basic salary, fixed bonus, variable performance bonus, allowances, deferred share awards and share options for eligible executives, as well as benefits.
 Compensation is tied to the achievement of business and performance objectives based on a balanced scorecard approach.
 Where relevant, financial measurements, adjusted for the various types of risk (such as market, credit and operational risks), include, if appropriate:

-- (a) Operating efficiency measures which include revenue, direct and allocated costs and operating profits, net profits as well as efficiency indicators such as unit costs. - (b) Economic efficiency measure such as cost of capital.
-Capital is attributed to each business based on the amount of risk-weighted assets used and the return on capital.
+(a) Operating efficiency measures which include revenue, direct and allocated costs and operating profits, net profits as well as efficiency indicators such as unit costs.